zeroc-ice/ice-demos/objective-c/IceTouch/iPhone/voip/README.md

 channel of a VoIP application.

 ZeroC hosts a server for this demo on demo2.zeroc.com.
-The iPhone client connects to this host by default.
-The deployment on demo2.zeroc.com accepts both secure and non-secure connections using Glacier2.
+The iPhone client connects to this server though a WebSocket proxy hosted on zeroc.com.

 After pressing the "Call Back" button the server will call "incomingCall" on the Voip::Control callback proxy after the specified